KwstasMCPU/delivery_database_and_gui/readme.md

-The project was coded in python 3.8.6
+This project was created as a coursework project of my MSc in Data Science and Business Analytics

 All dependencies (libraries used) that have to be installed for project to run properly are stored in requirements.txt file.
-To install all required dependencies run command: $ pip install -r requirements.txt
+To install all required dependencies run command: $ pip install -r requirements.txt The project was coded in python 3.8.6

 ====================================